miwipe/ngsLCA/README.md

 bowtie2-build --threads 5 plastids.fa plastids
 ```

-3. Align your trimmed and quality checked reads against the database
+3. Align your quality checked reads against the database, an example:
 ```
-bowtie2 --threads 10 -k 5000 -x refseq_plastids/plastids -U fastq_file.fq --no-unal | samtools view -bS - > file_name.database_name.bam
+bowtie2 --threads 10 -k 1000 -x refseq_plastids/plastids -U file_name.fq --no-unal  | samtools view -bS - > file_name.plastids.bam
 ```

-4. If more than one database has been used as reference all resulting bam files needs to be merged and sorted using samtools (important as the LCA assumes that all unique readIDs are aligned next to each other).
-See example below:
+4. If more than one database has been used as reference, all resulting bam files need to be merged and sorted.
+This is important as ngsLCA assumes that all unique readIDs are aligned next to each other, an example:

 ```
-samtools merge -@ 10 -n merged.out.bam *.bam
+samtools merge -@ 10 -n file_name.merged.bam file_name.*.bam
-samtools sort -n -T /TMP_folder/ -O bam -o file.sort.bam -@ 5 tmp.bam.merged -m 2G
+samtools sort -@ 10 -m 2G -n -T /TMP_folder/ -O bam -o file_name.merged.sorted.bam file_name.merged.bam
 ```

 # Running ngsLCA main program